 \section{Related work}

-The literature on anomaly detection is very extensive, and many approaches have been proposed.
-In this work we focus on non-contrastive self-supervised learning, where the key element is to learn only from anomaly-free images.
-Within this group, methods can be further divided into several categories.
+The literature on anomaly detection is vast, with numerous proposed approaches.
+In this work, we focus on one-class self-supervised learning for industrial inspection, where a key element is to learn only from anomaly-free images.
+Within this group, methods can be further divided into several categories in many different ways.

-Representation-based methods proceed by embedding samples into a latent space and measuring some distance between them.
-For example in CFA~\cite{lee2022cfa}, the authors propose a method to build features using a patch descriptor, and building a scalable memory bank.
+A large number of methods can be classified as representation-based.
+These methods proceed by embedding the samples into a latent space endowed with some metric.
+For example, in CFA~\cite{lee2022cfa}, the authors propose a way to build features using a patch descriptor and building a scalable memory bank.
 A special loss function is designed to map features to a hyper-sphere and densely clusterize the representation of normal images.
-Also, the method has the possibility of adding a few abnormal samples during training, that are used to enlarge the distance to the normal samples in the latent space.
-Similarly, in~\cite{yi2020patch-svdd}, the authors also construct a hierarchical encoding of image patches and encourage the network to map them to the center of a hyper-sphere in the feature space.
+Also, the method can add a few abnormal samples during training that are used to enlarge the distance to the normal samples in the latent space.
+Similarly, in PatchSVDD~\cite{yi2020patch-svdd}, the authors construct a hierarchical encoding of image patches and encourage the network to map them to the center of a hyper-sphere in the feature space.
 This work later inspired~\cite{tsai2022multi-mspba}, where the authors aim to learn more representative features from normal images, using three encoders with three classifiers.
-In SPADE~\cite{cohen2020sub-spade} the anomaly score is obtained by measuring the distance of a test sample to the nearest neighbors (NN) that were computed at the train stage over the anomaly-free images.
-Additionally, PaDiM~\cite{defard2021padim} proposes to model normality by fitting a multivariate Gaussian distribution after embedding image patches with a pre-trained CNN, and base the detection on the Mahalanobis distance to the normality.
-Then, PatchCore~\cite{roth2022towards-patchcore} further improves SPADE and PaDiM, by estimating anomalies with a larger nominal context and making it less reliant on image alignment.
+In SPADE~\cite{cohen2020sub-spade}, the anomaly score is obtained by measuring the distance of a test sample to the nearest neighbors (NN) that were computed at the training stage over the anomaly-free images.
+Both the distance and the NN are calculated in the latent space by constructing a pyramid of features using the most common pre-trained extractors.
+Additionally, PaDiM~\cite{defard2021padim} proposes to model normality by fitting a multivariate Gaussian distribution after embedding image patches with a pre-trained convolutional neural network (CNN) and base the detection on the Mahalanobis distance to normality.
+Then, PatchCore~\cite{roth2022towards-patchcore} further improves SPADE and PaDiM by estimating anomalies with a larger nominal context and making it less reliant on image alignment.